Before You Sign Up

 How much can I earn?

-• £15 sign up bonus (subject to completing your first event)
+• £15 sign up bonus on first event participation

-• Average of £50 for energy saved from reducing cooling (average based on typical household air conditioning systems)
+• £30 for energy saved from reducing cooling – this is an average based on typical household air conditioning systems

-• Up to £75 in survey and research bonus points
+• £40 in survey and research bonus points

 How many people can join?

-The first phase of the trial will include up to 100 households in the North West.
+The first phase of the trial will include up to 100 households with relevant cooling devices in the SP Electricity North West licence area.

 After You Sign Up